Great Ocean Road

 The Great Ocean Road runs along the breath-taking coastline of south-west Victoria, stretching between

 the cities of Geelong and Warrnambool and encompassing the resort towns of Torquay, Lorne and Apollo Bay.
 Built over a period of 16 years, the road offers spectacular views of the Bass Strait and Southern Ocean including some several picturesque rock formations such as Loch Ard Gorge, the Grotto, London Arch and the world-famous Twelve Apostles.
-See our detailed Great Ocean Road map.
 Things to See and Do

 The Great Ocean Road can be visited year-round with each season providing a different perspective to the region.
-Summer months are the ideal time to enjoy the beaches, coastline and rainforests as well as to indulge in various watersport activities such as swimming, snorkeling, surfing and fishing.
-Autumn sees the start of the festival season with events held annually such as the Bay Music Festival and Port Fairy Folk Festival.
-The region's national parks, teahouses and art galleries are also popular during this time.
-The Great Ocean Road takes on a more dramatic landscape during the winter months.
-As strong winds blow and the ocean's waves begin crashing, visitors can experience walks along the shore or through the parks; enjoy tea, coffee or a meal by a roaring fire; or hideaway in a pleasant bed and breakfast or cottage.
-Spring signals the approach of warmer, sunny days and the region's gardens and nurseries begin their bloom.
-Trees soon bear fruit and visitors can pick their favourites from the local orchards and farms in this region.
+The summer months are a good time to enjoy the beaches, coastline and rainforests as well as to indulge in various watersport activities such as swimming, snorkeling, surfing and fishing.
+Autumn sees the start of the festival season with events such as the Bay Music Festival and Port Fairy Folk Festival.
+Visitors may also like to visit the area's national parks, teahouses and art galleries during this time.
+The Great Ocean Road takes on a more dramatic landscape during the winter months with strong winds and pounding, crashing waves.
+During this time, visitors can experience walks along the shore or through the parks, enjoy tea, coffee or a meal by a roaring fire or hideaway in a pleasant bed and breakfast or cottage.
+Spring signals the approach of warmer, sunny days and the region's gardens and nurseries begin to bloom.
+Fruits will come into season at this time and visitors can pick their favourites from the various orchards and farms around the area.

 |